kinow/autosubmit/docs/source/usage.rst

     SCRATCH_DIR = /scratch
     TEST_SUITE = True

-How change the communications library
+How to change the communications library
 =====================================

 In order to handle the remote communications with the different platforms, Autosubmit uses an implementation